ucx

 void cxTreeRemoveSubtree (CxTree *tree, void *node)

-Removes a node and it's subtree from the tree.
+Removes a node and its subtree from the tree.

 int cxTreeDestroyNode (CxTree *tree, void *node, cx_tree_relink_func relink_func)